Yobarnie Keyline Farm

-Yobarnie Keyline Farm is a heritage-listed former experimental farm and now pastoral property at 108 Grose Vale Road, North Richmond, City of Hawkesbury, New South Wales, Australia.
+Yobarnie Keyline Farm is a heritage-listed former experimental farm and now pastoral property at 108 Grose Vale Road, North Richmond, New South Wales, an outer suburb of Sydney, Australia.
 It was designed by P.A.
 Yeomans and built by him from 1943 to 1964.
 It is also known as Redbank North Richmond and Belmont Park.
 The property is owned by Redbank Communities Pty Ltd. It was added to the New South Wales State Heritage Register on 8 March 2013.

 History

 The original inhabitants of the Hawkesbury district were known as the Darug tribe of Aborigines, also known as Dharug or Daruk.
 Their name for the Hawkesbury River was recorded as Deerubbin and Venrubbin.

 North Richmond

 North Richmond was originally known as the village of Enfield.
 It is marked on the Parish of Currency, County Cook maps.
 The name was changed at a later date in the 19th century to avoid confusion with Enfield in Sydney's (inner) west.
 This interesting little township in the Hawkesbury has experienced many changes over the last 100 years.

 Following European settlement of the eastern coast of Australia in 1788, Governor Phillip explored the Hawkesbury River and climbed Richmond Hill.

 From 1794 European settlers were granted farms in Windsor along South Creek and the earliest grant in Richmond seems to have been 1795.

 It was on this site in 1795 that there was a fierce battle between the Dharug inhabitants and soldiers of the colonial government.

 Grants at North Richmond along the river date from 1796 and in the early 1800s, larger grants were given to members of the Rouse, Bell and Bowman families, including the land relating to this study which was granted to Archibald Bell.